 “A lot of these cartridges are actually marketed as health products,” Winickoff explained.
 “They have ‘healthy’ flavors, things like mango and berry that are associated with high antioxidants.
 But they’re just flavors.
 There are no actual health benefits.”

-The CDC has found that these flavors are a big part of the reason teens are latching onto these products.
+The has found that these flavors are a big part of the reason teens are latching onto these products.
 Even worse, Winickoff told Healthline about a study where 60 percent of kids believed that pods used in Juuls (a specific brand of e-cigarette) were nicotine free — when the reality is that 99 percent of these products contain nicotine.

 In 2018, Juuls accounted for about 40 percent of the e-cigarette market, grossing 150 million in retail sales the last quarter alone.
 The appeal of this product specifically is that they don’t look like e-cigarettes.
 Juuls are small, can be mistaken for a USB drive, and are easily concealed in a person’s hand.